Henry A. Bullard

-Henry Adams Bullard (September 9, 1788 – April 17, 1851) was a member of the U.S. House of Representatives representing the state of Louisiana.
+Henry Adams Bullard (September 9, 1788 – April 17, 1851) was a lawyer, slaveholder, and member of the U.S. House of Representatives representing the state of Louisiana.
 He served two terms as a National Republican and one as a Whig.

 Biography

 Bullard was born in Pepperell, Massachusetts, graduated from Harvard, and studied law in Boston and Philadelphia.
 In Louisiana, he resided in Natchitoches, where he practiced law, and in Alexandria, as well as in New Orleans.

 He accompanied General José Álvarez de Toledo y Dubois on his military expedition into Spanish Texas in 1813.

 Congress

 He was later elected as an anti-Jacksonian to the 22nd and 23rd Congresses, resigned in 1834, and later served as a Whig in the 31st Congress.

 Career

 Henry A. Bullard was also a justice of the Louisiana Supreme Court (1834–39) and Secretary of State of Louisiana (1838–39).
-He was also a professor of civil law at the University of Louisiana Law School (1847), and served in the Louisiana House of Representatives (1850).
+He was also a professor of civil law at the University of Louisiana Law School (1847) and served in the Louisiana House of Representatives (1850).